 What can I be compensated for?

-Some different things you may be financially compensated for, depending on the specifics of your claim, include unpaid wages, unpaid overtime, unpaid holiday pay, medical bills if you were out on medical leave, and childcare expenses Sometimes an employer is also penalized for violating state or federal labor laws.
+Some different things you may be financially compensated for, depending on the specifics of your claim, include back pay, front pay, lost benefits, and compensatory damages (that is, compensation for other costs you incurred because of your employer’s conduct).
+Sometimes an employer is also penalized for violating state or federal labor laws.

 Why should I hire a West Virginia employment law attorney?

 Employment law cases can be complicated and your employer has a team of attorneys or a legal department working to protect their best interests.
 An experienced employment law attorney fully understands West Virginia's labor laws and knows how the system works.
 They will know which strategy to take on your behalf to get the best outcome for your case.